derwells/multithreaded-fileserver/docs/pg_1_nonblocking.md

 ## Why master thread is non-blocking
 It is never the case that the master thread gets blocked.
 The data structures used - `fmeta`, `command`, `list_t` - do not involve locks nor synchronization features.

 Of note are the updating of the file metadata `fmeta` and thread args `args_t`.
-These involve *pointers* to a lock used by worker threads.
+These involve shared locks - *pointers* to a lock used by worker threads.
 It should be emphasized that the locks themselves are not involved.
 The locks simply "passed-along" with the use of pointers.

 Figure \latexonly\ref{mlp2t}\endlatexonly summarizes the interaction between existing worker thread arugments (`t1`) and ones being built (`t2`).